Recharge Permit Applications, Forms and Guides

 Don't have Adobe Acrobat Reader to view Portable Document Format files (.pdf Format)?

-The Recharge Permit Application Guides and Permit Forms may be downloaded from the above list or picked-up from the recharge coordinator located at 3550 North Central Ave, Phoenix, AZ 85012, Monday through Friday, between the hours of 8:00 AM and 5:00 PM.
+The Recharge Permit Application Guides and Permit Forms may be downloaded from the above list or picked-up from the recharge coordinator located at 3550 North Central Ave, 2nd Floor, Phoenix, AZ 85012, Monday through Friday, between the hours of 8:00 AM and 5:00 PM.
 Applicants also may call the Department at (602) 771-8585 or email us to receive their requested materials by mail.

 Recharge applicants are strongly advised to attend a pre-application meeting and submit a project proposal for review prior to preparing the hydrologic report and filing the permit application.